-Neurons don’t act by themselves but through neural circuits that strengthen or weaken their connections based on electrical activity.
+Neurons do not act by themselves but through neural circuits that strengthen or weaken their connections based on electrical activity.
 The deliberate, repetitious, input of information impels neurons to fire repeatedly, causing them to wire together.
 The more repetitions, the more robust the new connection.
-This is called Hebbian Learning.
-DRNI is the most effective way to promote and retain learning and unlearning.
+This is Hebbian Learning.

 We not only prompt our neural network to restructure by deliberately inputting information, but through repetition, we cause circuits to strengthen and realign, speeding up the process of learning and unlearning.

 What happens when multiple neurons wire together?
 Every input of information, intentional or otherwise, causes a receptor neuron to fire.
 Each time a neuron fires, it reshapes and strengthens the axon connection and the neural bond.
-The more repetitions, the more neurons are impacted, creating multiple connections between receptor, sensory, and relay neurons, attracting other neurons.
+Repeated neural input creates multiple connections between receptor, sensory, and relay neurons, attracting other neurons.
 An increase in learning efficacy arises from the sensory neuron’s repeated and persistent stimulation of the postsynaptic cell.
 Postsynaptic neurons multiply, amplifying the positive or negative energy of the information.
-The activity of the axon pathway is heightened, urging the synapses to increase and accelerate the release of chemicals and hormones that generate the commitment, persistence, and perseverance useful to recovery or the pursuit of personal goals and objectives.
+Energy is the size, amount, or degree of that which passes from one atom to another.
+The activity of the axon pathway heightens, prompting the synapses to increase and accelerate the release of hormones that generate the commitment, persistence, and perseverance useful to recovery or the pursuit of personal goals and objectives.

-The consequence of DRNI over a long period is obvious.
+The consequence of DRNI over an extended period is obvious.
 Multiple firings substantially accelerate and consolidate learning.
 In addition, DRNI activates long-term potentiation, which increases the strength of the nerve impulses along the connecting pathways, generating more energy.
 Deliberate, repetitive, neural information generates higher levels of BDNF (brain-derived neurotrophic factors) proteins associated with improved cognitive functioning, mental health, and memory.

-We know how challenging it is to change, to remove ourselves from hostile environments, to break habits that interfere with our optimum functioning.
-We’re physiologically hard-wired to resist anything that jeopardizes our status quo.
+We know how challenging it is to change, to remove ourselves from hostile environments, and to break habits that interfere with our optimum functioning.
+We are physiologically hard-wired to resist anything that jeopardizes our status quo.
 Our brain’s inertia senses and repels changes, and our basal ganglia resist any modification in behavior patterns.
-DRNI empowers us to assume accountability for our emotional wellbeing and quality of life by proactively controlling the input of information.
+DRNI empowers us to assume accountability for our emotional well-being and quality of life by proactively controlling the input of information.

 DRNI plays a crucial role in reciprocity.
 The chain reaction generated by a single neural receptor involves millions of neurons that amplify energy on a massive scale.
 The reciprocating energy from DRNI is vastly more abundant because of the repeated firing by the neuron receptor.
 Positive energy in, positive energy multiplied millions of times, positive energy reciprocated in abundance.

-Conversely, negative energy in, negative energy multiplied millions of times, negative energy reciprocated in abundance.
+Conversely, negative energy in, negative energy multiplied millions of times, negative energy is reciprocated in abundance.

-Our brain doesn’t think; it is an organic reciprocator that provides the means for us to think.
-Its function is the maintenance of our heartbeat, nervous system, blood flow, etc. It tells us when to breathe, stimulates thirst, and controls our weight and digestion.
+Our brain does not think; it is an organic reciprocator that provides the means for us to think.
+Its function is the maintenance of our heartbeat, nervous system, and blood flow.
+It tells us when to breathe, stimulates thirst, and controls our weight and digestion.

-Since our brain does not differentiate healthy from toxic information, it automatically responds to the energy of information, transmitting chemicals and hormones to reward it.
-We receive neurotransmissions of GABA for relaxation, dopamine for pleasure and motivation, endorphins for euphoria, and serotonin for a sense of wellbeing.
-Acetylcholine supports our positivity, glutamate enhances our memory, and noradrenalin improves concentration.
+We receive neurotransmissions of GABA for relaxation, dopamine for pleasure and motivation, endorphins to boost our self-esteem, and serotonin for a sense of well-being.
+Acetylcholine supports neuroplasticity, glutamate enhances our memory, and noradrenalin improves concentration.
 In addition, information impacts the fear and anxiety-provoking hormones, cortisol and adrenaline.
 When we input negative information, our brain naturally releases neurotransmitters that support that negativity.

-Conversely, every time we provide positive information, our brain releases chemicals and hormones that make us feel viable and productive, subverting the negative energy channeled by the things that impede our potential.
+Conversely, every time we provide positive information, our brain releases hormones that make us feel viable and productive, subverting the negative energy channeled by the things that impede our potential.

-Deliberate neural information is differentiated by context, content, and intention, which determine the integrity of the information and its correlation to durability and learning efficacy.
+Deliberate neural information is differentiated by goal, objectives, and content, which determine the integrity of the information and its correlation to durability and learning efficacy.
 The most effective information is calculated and specific to our intention.
 Are we challenging the negative thoughts and behaviors of our dysfunction?
 Are we reaffirming the character strengths and virtues that support recovery and transformation?
 Are we focused on a specific challenge?
 What is our end goal – the personal milestone we want to achieve?